 Blood pressure may be high if there is kidney damage.

-Antibiotics are usually given to prevent further infections until surgery can be done.
+Antibiotics are often given to prevent further infections until surgery can be done.

-Surgery to repair the ureterocele usually cures the condition.
-Surgery involves making a cut into the ureterocele or removing the ureterocele and reattaching the ureter to the bladder.
-The type of surgery depends on your age, overall health and severity of the blockage.
+Surgery to repair the ureterocele cures the condition in most cases.
+Your surgeon may cut into the ureterocele.
+Another surgery may involve removing the ureterocele and reattaching the ureter to the bladder.
+The type of surgery depends on your age, overall health, and extent of the blockage.

 The outcome varies.
-If the obstruction can be cured, the damage may be temporary.
-However, damage to the kidney may be permanent, especially if the condition doesn't go away.
+The damage may be temporary if the blockage can be cured.
+However, damage to the kidney may be permanent if the condition doesn't go away.

-- Permanent kidney damage, with a decrease or loss of function (one kidney)
+- Long-term kidney damage, including loss of function in one kidney

 - Urinary tract infection that keeps coming back